strongloop-bluemix/boilerplates/README.md

 ### End user experience

 The app enables customers to find the closest available cars using the i-Car app on a smartphone.

-The app shows a map of nearby rental locations and get a list of available cars in the area shown on the map on my phone.
-In addition, I can filter the list of cars by make, model, class, year and color.
+The app shows a map of nearby rental locations and lists available cars in the area shown on the map.
+In addition, the customer can filter the list of cars by make, model, class, year and color.

-Once I find the car I want to reserve I can select it and enter the quantity I want to reserve.
-If I am not logged in the app prompts me to register.
-The app tells me if the quantity is available and if so that my reservation has been made.
+The customer can then select the desired car and reserve it via the app.
+If not logged in the app prompts the customer to login or register.
+The app indicates if the desired car is available and if so, confirms the reservation.

 ### Features